 Richmond University’s MA in Visual Arts Management and Curating prepares students in the professional knowledge, skills, and experience required for career placement in visual arts institutions and the creative cultural industries.
 The program is unique in that it straddles the publicly funded (Not for Profit) and commercial visual arts sector with a strong emphasis on education and curation.
 Students will learn how museums, galleries, auction houses, creative startups, collectors and funders operate in today’s increasingly global art world.

-Students in this programme are considered to be junior research colleagues and emerging arts professionals and as such are encouraged to participate in a range of exhibition openings, networking events, artist talks, festivals and conferences.
+Students in this program are considered to be junior research colleagues and emerging arts professionals and as such are encouraged to participate in a range of exhibition openings, networking events, artist talks, festivals, and conferences.
 Many classes are taught externally in museums and galleries, and students leave with extensive contacts from which they can develop and expand their own professional network.

-This programme offers sustained engagement with the visual arts from the intercultural perspective.
+This program offers sustained engagement with the visual arts from the intercultural perspective.
 It trains students in marketing, management, curating and gallery education within a visual arts context.

-This programme brings art and design historians, theoreticians, professional practitioners and studio artists together to:
+This program brings art and design historians, theoreticians, professional practitioners, and studio artists together to:

 Optional Accredited Internship

 The optional accredited Internship integrates theory with practice.
 Students will be challenged to relate classroom situations to the workplace, make contacts which may prove valuable to their future employment prospects, and gain confidence in their capabilities, creativity and communication skills.
 Internships are designed to be both demanding and rewarding.
 The internship will provide an opportunity to deploy the skills learned in courses in a real-world setting, as students produce an assessed record of their experiences.

 Top 5 Reasons to study Visual Arts Management & Curating

 - The ability to study in Central London which provides students with a unique intercultural location and engagement with art in London – a hub and a global scene that attracts the best creative talents in the arts and design industries from all over the world.